 Keep Pets Indoors

-All pets will appreciate being indoors with the rest of the family in cold, wet weather.
+Cats and dogs will appreciate being indoors with the rest of the family in cold, wet weather.
 This is also the safest place for them to be.
 Cats should be kept entirely indoors during severe weather, so have litter trays ready and available.

 On walks, consider a dog sweater or coat to keep your pet warm and dry and a high visibility coat and reflective collar to help keep them safe in the dark evenings.
 After a walk, remove any compacted ice from your dog’s paws to prevent inflammation.
 Wipe pets’ paws and bellies with a cloth soaked in warm water to remove salt or antifreeze.
 Anti freeze is highly toxic but tastes sweet, so keep pets well away from spills.
-Elderly, very young, and short-coated breeds are extra vulnerable to the cold so limit the time they spend outside, especially in the snow.
+Elderly, very young, and short-coated breeds are extra vulnerable to the cold so try to limit the time they spend outside, especially in the snow.

-Arthritic pets will not cope well with ice and may fall and get injured.
+Arthritic pets may not cope well with ice and may fall and get injured.
 They will need more warmth and rest, and may need extra medication in cold weather so check with your vet.

 Always check under your car for cats seeking warm shelter before you start your car.
 Never leave your pet in a car in cold weather as it cools down very quickly and acts like a fridge.